MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/repair-officewebappsfarm.md

 # Repair-OfficeWebAppsFarm

-Removes all servers flagged as unhealthy from an farm.
+Removes all servers flagged as unhealthy from an Office Online Server farm.